mcdonc/web3/web3.rst

 - Filelike objects passed to a "file_wrapper" must have an ``__iter__`` which returns bytes (never text).

-- "file_wrapper" is not supported by web3 due to the countless problems it had on WSGI.
+- ``wsgi.file_wrapper`` is not supported.

 - ``QUERY_STRING``, ``SCRIPT_NAME``, ``PATH_INFO`` values required to
   be placed in environ by server (each as the empty bytes instance if no associated value is received in the HTTP request).

 - ``web3.path_info`` and ``web3.script_name`` must be put into the
-  WSGI environment by the origin WSGI server.
+  Web3 environment by the origin Web3 server.
 When available, each is the original, plain 7-bit ASCII, URL-encoded variant of its CGI equivalent derived directly from the request URI (with %2F segment markers and other meta-characters intact).